 Login to my.stickypassword.com.
-Scroll down to the Trusted devices section.
+Click Dashboard and scroll down to the Trusted devices section.
 Here you will find a list of your trusted devices.
 You can see all the devices that you use (or have used in the past) with Sticky Password, as well as the browsers you use (or have used) to access your StickyAccount.

 To remove a device, simply click Delete.